-Below is a simple illustration showing the gyro powered-up, but not rotating (i.e. zero angular rate input).
-You can see that every point on the ring moves radially – in a straight line from the centre of the ring except the ‘nodes’ at 45deg and then at 90deg intervals round the ring – shown as blue dots – which remain stationary.
+Below are two videos, diagrammatically showing the resonance of the silicon MEMS ring.
+The first show the gyro powered, but not rotating (i.e. zero angular rate input).
+You can see that every point on the ring moves radially – in a straight line from the centre of the ring - except for the ‘nodes’ at +/- 45deg, shown as blue dots, which remain stationary.

-In the next illustration, the gyro is now subjected to an angular rate input.
-The coriolis force comes into play, causing each point on the ring which is moving outwards to ‘bend’ in one direction, whilst the points moving inward ‘bend’ the other way.
+In the second video, the gyro is now subjected to an angular rate input.
+The Coriolis force comes into play, causing each point on the ring moving outwards to ‘bend’ in one direction, whilst the points moving inward ‘bend’ the other way.
 The net effect of this is to move the vibrating mode around the ring, to an angle which is proportional to the rotational velocity.

 The rotational velocity can be measured in two ways (i) by detecting the amount by which the previously nodal points now move – termed open loop measurement or (ii) by establishing a restoring force which keep the ring vibration mode in the original place on the ring – termed closed loop measurement.

 Finally, the next illustration below shows a typical application.
-The gyro is assumed to be attached to the car such that it’s sensitive to the car’s turning rate.
+The gyro is assumed to be attached to the car such that it is sensitive to the car’s turning rate.